Incrementis/Tutorils-Historical-Encyclopedias-/README.md

 * "**Worth 1000 words!**"
 *  Hidden achievement unlocked - "**These Walls Contain the World's Knowledge**" -- make something that heavily focuses on lore.

+One of the conditions of the competition was not to use AI, which is why the goal of this mod is to develop and finish without the use of AI.

 ### TODO
 * TODO: Link to wiki
 * TODO: Effects of every encyclopedia